pfreemantlm/dev-standard/Platform/CampaignService.md

     campaignID=642001

-The JSON returned describes the Creatives assigned to each Placement, and each “series” of Companion Creatives on each assignment.
-In both cases, the “weighting” of the Creative or Companion is also shown.
+The JSON returned describes the Creatives assigned to each Placement, and each "series" of Companion Creatives on each assignment.
+In both cases, the "weighting" of the Creative or Companion is also shown.
 If the Placement has a schedule for Creatives & Companions, then the Creatives appear in a different object, with a start and end date for each scheduled block.
 The below example output shows 2 placements; one with a schedule comprised of 3 editions; and another with 1 edition, complete with 1 companion:

     {
       "success":true,